pycom/pycom-documentation/chapter/firmwareapi/micropython/uctypes.md

 "bitf0": uctypes.BFUINT16 | 0 | 0 << uctypes.BF_POS | 8 << uctypes.BF_LEN,
 ```

-i.e. value is type of scalar value containing given bitfield (typenames are similar to scalar types, but prefixes with “BF”), OR-ed with offset for scalar value containing the bitfield, and further OR-ed with values for bit offset and bit length of the bitfield within scalar value, shifted by BF_POS and BF_LEN positions, respectively.
+I.e. value is type of scalar value containing given bitfield (typenames are similar to scalar types, but prefixes with "BF"), OR-ed with offset for scalar value containing the bitfield, and further OR-ed with values for bit offset and bit length of the bitfield within scalar value, shifted by BF_POS and BF_LEN positions, respectively.
 Bitfield position is counted from the least significant bit, and is the number of right-most bit of a field (in other words, it’s a number of bits a scalar needs to be shifted right to extra the bitfield).

-In the example above, first UINT16 value will be extracted at offset 0 (this detail may be important when accessing hardware registers, where particular access size and alignment are required), and then bitfield whose rightmost bit is least-significant bit of this UINT16, and length is 8 bits, will be extracted - effectively, this will access least-significant byte of UINT16.
+In the example above, first `UINT16` value will be extracted at offset 0 (this detail may be important when accessing hardware registers, where particular access size and alignment are required), and then bitfield whose rightmost bit is least-significant bit of this `UINT16`, and length is 8 bits, will be extracted - effectively, this will access least-significant byte of `UINT16`.

-Note that bitfield operations are independent of target byte endianness, in particular, example above will access least-significant byte of UINT16 in both little- and big-endian structures.
+Note that bitfield operations are independent of target byte endianness, in particular, example above will access least-significant byte of `UINT16` in both little- and big-endian structures.
 But it depends on the least significant bit being numbered 0.
-Some targets may use different numbering in their native ABI, but ``uctypes`` always uses normalised numbering described above.
+Some targets may use different numbering in their native ABI, but `uctypes` always uses normalised numbering described above.

 ### Module Contents

 #####<class><i>class</i> uctypes.struct(addr, descriptor, layout_type=NATIVE)</class>

-Instantiate a “foreign data structure” object based on structure address in memory, descriptor (encoded as a dictionary), and layout type (see below).
+Instantiate a "foreign data structure" object based on structure address in memory, descriptor (encoded as a dictionary), and layout type (see below).

 #####<function>uctypes.LITTLE_ENDIAN</function>